Upper School

 Grade 7 Science

-Seventh-grade science is part of a two-year junior high Science curriculum.
-Students use a variety of classroom and laboratory investigations to develop scientific knowledge and critical thinking.
-The focus of seventh-grade science is on life science, physical science (Chemistry), scientific inquiry, technology, and ways of knowing.
-Lab experiences include investigations into scientific inquiry, cell organelles, mitosis, genetics, computational biology, and field biology.
-Combined with the eighth-grade curriculum, students will be well prepared for high school science.
+Seventh Grade Science is part of a two-year junior high Science curriculum.
+Students use a variety of classroom and laboratory exercises to develop scientific knowledge and critical thinking.
+The focus of 7 th grade science is Scientific Inquiry and Life Science along with an introduction to Physical Science – Chemistry.
+Combined with the 8th grade science curriculum students will be well prepared for high school science.

 Grade 8 Science